Presents Author Unknown: Critical reception

 The album has received critical acclaim from contemporary music critics.
 Mindy Labernz of The Austin Chronicle described the album as "melodious, harmony-laden, and sumptuously produced."
 She continues by stating that, "His songs are not sanitized by their own perfection, nor do they bury emotions under layers of puns and fictions."
 To summarize, she says that "Falkner struggles not to make things too familiar.
 When he wants to seduce the listener, though, as on the wrenching "She Goes to Bed," he is epic.
 So is much of this album."
 Brad Webber of the Chicago Tribune, states that Presents Author Unknown "harks to the days when albums were packed with great songs rather than one hit and filler."
 He continues by saying that "he also takes on a multitude of styles -- neopsychedelia to the near-psychotic."
 He finishes by saying the album "squarely establishes him as a one-man pop combo with great verve."

 In a retrospective review for AllMusic, Tim Sendra wrote, “Writing, producing, singing, and playing nearly everything except the occasional guitar overdub (and strings), Jason has released a one-man pop tour de force.
 Hooks abound and won't let you down.
 The more you listen, the more you'll find yourself humming along.
 Standout tracks include "I Go Astray" and "Don't Show Me Heaven," but all are worthy of a listen.
 It's good ol' pop music.
 Better still, it's good music.”

 Commercial performance

 Despite the album’s critical success, Author Unknown was a commercial disappointment.
+By May 1997, the album had only sold 6,000 copies in the United States, according to Nielsen SoundScan.
 Falkner has attributed this to a lack of proper promotion on behalf of his label, Elektra.
 The label did not provide Falkner with a band to tour in promotion of the album.
 In an article for The Guardian, Michael Hann argued that the album’s lack of success was due to the fact that Falkner was “...too pretty to be a proper rocker, too tough to be pop, too eccentric for the jocks, too straightforward for the arty people.”
 After an attempt to be dropped by the label, Falkner was convinced to stay.
 Falkner eventually left the label after the release of his sophomore follow-up, Can You Still Feel?.